puppetlabs/puppetlabs-firewall/README.markdown

       table    => 'nat',
     }

-In the below example, we are creating a new chain and forwarding any port 5000 access to it.
+The following example creates a new chain and forwards any port 5000 access to it.

     firewall { '100 forward to MY_CHAIN':
       chain   => 'INPUT',